 Severe corrosion is likely to take place in a marine environment.
 However, there are methods that can be used to reduce this effect.
 A good way to reduce corrosion is to use an isolating coating or paint on the aluminum and the steel to isolate them electrically.
 Insulating washers are also effective in isolating the two dissimilar materials and creating a relatively safe surface area.

 Not sure what materials you’re dealing with?
-It’s usually possible to till the difference between aluminum and stainless by sight, as the former has a duller appearance.
+It’s usually possible to tell the difference between aluminum and stainless steel by sight, as the former has a duller appearance.
 Aluminum is also much lighter and softer than steel.
 However, it isn’t always so obvious; it depends on the alloys in question.
 Different manufacturing processes can create different appearances and finishes.

 One way to be sure is to use the key test.
 Take a key and drag it along a flat surface.
 If the surface is aluminum, it will scratch quite deeply without too much pressure, since aluminum is much softer than steel.
 The steel will not scratch at all or only superficially.

-How to attach aluminum to steel
+How to Attach Aluminum to Steel

 While it is relatively safe to use stainless steel fasteners on large aluminum surfaces, the opposite is not true.
 If you use aluminum rivets or other fasteners to join large steel pieces, corrosion will set in and destroy the fasteners, ultimately causing the parts to come loose.